Green's Function and Solution Representation for a Boundary Value Problem Involving the Prabhakar Fractional Derivative: Introduction

 Fractional differential equations extend classical ones to non-integer orders, enabling models with memory and hereditary effects \cite{Podlubny}.
 They are widely used in physics (anomalous diffusion, viscoelasticity) \cite{Suzuki}, engineering (control, signal processing), biology (population dynamics), medicine (pharmacokinetics), and finance \cite{Kilbas}.
 By capturing long-range dependencies, they often yield more accurate models than integer-order equations \cite{El-Sayed}.
 Green’s functions provide integral representations for boundary value problems.
 While well established for classical equations, recent work has adapted them to fractional cases.
 For instance, Green’s functions for time-fractional diffusion-wave equations have been constructed using potential methods \cite{Pskhu}, and explicit forms for fractional PDEs have been derived via Laplace and Fourier transforms \cite{Sarah}, \cite{Odibat}.

+Most of the existing literature is devoted to fractional models involving the Riemann-Liouville or Caputo derivatives, whose kernels exhibit a power-law behavior, corresponding to a single-scale memory effect.
+However, many complex systems -- such as heterogeneous materials, anomalous transport processes, and relaxation phenomena in viscoelastic media -- display multi-scale or non-exponential memory patterns, which cannot be adequately described by classical fractional operators \cite{wang}.

+In this context, the Prabhakar fractional derivative has emerged as a natural and powerful generalization.
+This operator is defined in terms of the three-parameter Mittag–Leffler function and extends the classical Riemann-Liouville and Caputo derivatives as particular cases \cite{Giusti}, \cite{Garra}.
+The additional parameters allow one to model a wide spectrum of memory kernels, including stretched exponential and multi-term relaxation laws, thereby providing significantly greater flexibility in applications.
+As a result, the Prabhakar derivative has been successfully applied in the study of transport phenomena, renewal processes, and materials with complex internal structure \cite{guisti-col}.

+Furthermore, fractional differential equations involving the Prabhakar derivative admit solutions expressed in terms of generalized Mittag–Leffler functions, which possess richer asymptotic behavior than classical power-law functions and better describe experimentally observed dynamics \cite{T22}.
+Recent studies have addressed analytical properties, solvability, and applications of such equations, highlighting the increasing importance of this operator in modern fractional calculus.

-The Prabhakar operator, based on the three-parameter Mittag–Leffler function, generalizes Riemann–Liouville and Caputo derivatives \cite{Giusti}, \cite{Garra}.
-It offers a flexible framework for modeling memory effects and has applications in physics, renewal processes, and numerical analysis.
-Recent studies address unique solvability of boundary-value problems and diffusion-wave equations involving Prabhakar derivatives, highlighting its growing role in fractional calculus \cite{Al‑Refai}, \cite{Asjad}, \cite{Magar}, \cite{Karimov}, \cite{Turdiev 1}.
+Despite these advances, the theory of boundary value problems for partial differential equations involving the Prabhakar fractional derivative remains relatively underdeveloped, particularly with regard to the explicit construction of Green’s functions.
+Such constructions are essential for obtaining integral representations of solutions and for further qualitative and numerical analysis.
+Recent studies address unique solvability of boundary-value problems and diffusion-wave equations involving Prabhakar derivatives, highlighting its growing role in fractional calculus \cite{Al-Refai}, \cite{Magar}, \cite{Karimov}, \cite{Turdiev 1}.

-Motivated by the aforementioned studies, in this work we investigate a second order partial differential equation incorporating the Prabhakar fractional derivative.
-We solve the first boundary value problem and construct its Green’s function, providing a fundamental tool for further analytical and numerical investigations.
+Motivated by the above considerations, in the present paper we study an initial-boundary value problem for a fractional diffusion equation involving the Prabhakar fractional derivative with respect to the time variable.
+Our main objective is to construct the corresponding Green’s function in explicit form and to derive a representation of the solution in terms of this function.
+This result provides a useful analytical tool for the investigation of more general fractional diffusion models with complex memory effects.